Karachi International Book Fair

-The Karachi International Book Fair (KIBF) started in 2005, is an annual book fair held in Karachi, Pakistan organised by the Pakistan Publishers and Booksellers Association.
+The Karachi International Book Fair (KIBF) is an annual book fair held in Karachi, Pakistan, since 2005, organised by the Pakistan Publishers and Booksellers Association.
 It is the largest book fair and trade show in the country.
-It provides a platform where publishers, booksellers, agents, cultural organisations, and press can meet, exchange ideas, and identify business opportunities.
+It is a platform for domestic and international publishers, booksellers, agents, cultural organisations, and the press to exhibit their work and identify business opportunities.

-It is held annually at the Karachi Expo Centre grounds in Karachi, Sindh, Pakistan.
-In most years, it has been held in December, with the exception of 2015, when it took place in November.
-No fair was held in 2020.
+It is held annually at the Karachi Expo Centre grounds in Karachi.
+It is usually held in December (with the exception of 2015).
+The fair was not held in 2020 due to COVID-19 lockdown restrictions.

-The Karachi International Book Fair forms a part of Pakistan Publishers and Booksellers Association strategy to transform Karachi into a major centre in the publishing world.

-The Karachi International Book Fair brings together the Asian and international publishing communities.
-The fair provides access to publishers across Asia and is an important venue for negotiating and selling book rights and licensing agreements.